sparkflows/sparkflows-docs/docs/quick-start/03-execute-workflow.rst

 Step 5 : Execute Workflow
 ----------------------

-In this step you can execute the workflow created and view the results
+After you have created a workflow, it is time to execute it and view the results.

-The steps involved in executing a workflow are:
+Executing a workflow involves the following steps:

 - *Go to Application page where you want to execute the workflow*
-- *Go to Workflow Listings page*
+- *Click "Workflows" tab*
-- *Click on the play button for executing the workflow*
+- *Click on the play button*
-- *This would bring up the Execute workflow page*
+- *Specify parameter(if any)*
-- *Click on Execute to execute the workflow*
+- *Click on Execute*

-Go to Application page
+Application page
 ======================

-Open Application from where you want to execute the workflow
+Open the application where you have created the workflow to be executed.

 .. figure:: ../_assets/tutorials/quickstart/8.PNG